MultiHal: Multilingual Dataset for Knowledge-Graph Grounded Evaluation of LLM Hallucinations: MultiHal

 \subsection{KG Path Mining}

-The overall idea is to mine relevant paths from Wikidata \cite{vrandevcic2014wikidata} by extracting the core semantic entities from a given question $\mathcal{Q}$ and its ground-truth answer $\mathcal{A}$, and afterwards matching them to Wikidata entities.
-Afterwards, Wikidata is queried for existing paths between the extracted entities in $\mathcal{Q}$ and $\mathcal{A}$.
+The overall idea is to mine relevant paths from Wikidata \citep{vrandevcic2014wikidata}.
+The core semantic entities are extracted from a given question $\mathcal{Q}$ and its ground-truth answer $\mathcal{A}$, and afterward matched to Wikidata entities.
+The extracted entities in $\mathcal{Q}$ and $\mathcal{A}$ are used for querying Wikidata for existing paths.

-\textbf{Entity Matching from Text to Knowledge Graphs.} The core entity extraction and matching from raw text is based on Falcon 2.0 \cite{falcon2}.
-The authors of Falcon 2.0 make their processing engine available via an API\footnote{https://labs.tib.eu/falcon/falcon2/} which we call to retrieve subjects from question $\mathcal{Q}$ and objects from answer $\mathcal{A}$.
+\textbf{Entity Matching from Text to Knowledge Graphs.} The core entity extraction and matching from raw text is based on Falcon 2.0 \citep{falcon2}.
+Falcon 2.0 is an open-sourced framework which is also made available via an API\footnote{https://labs.tib.eu/falcon/falcon2/} that we call to retrieve subjects from question $\mathcal{Q}$ and objects from answer $\mathcal{A}$.
 Given a text passage, Falcon 2.0 outputs a ranked list of entities as candidates in Wikidata, we use the Top-3 candidates.
-Additionally, we noted that not always Falcon 2.0 retrieves relevant Wikidata entities although it matches them correctly to DBpedia.
-Therefore use Falcon 2.0 to additionally return DBpedia entities, which we then map back to Wikidata using the query in Listing \ref{lst:sparql_dbpedia_mapping} in Appendix \ref{sect:appx_sparql_queries}.
+For increased redundancy, we use Falcon 2.0 to additionally return DBpedia entities, which we then map back to Wikidata using the query in Listing \ref{lst:sparql_dbpedia_mapping} in Appendix \ref{sect:appx_sparql_queries}.
+Additionally, foundational benchmarks such as \textit{FELM} \citep{zhao2023felm}, \textit{SimpleQA} \citep{simpleQA}, \textit{TruthfulQA} \citep{lin2021truthfulqa} contain supplementary context in the form of Wikipedia links which we map to Wikidata\citep{vrandevcic2014wikidata} entities using Wikipedia public API\footnote{https://en.wikipedia.org/w/api.php?action=query\&prop=pageprops\&titles=\$WIKIPEDIA\_ID\&format=json}.
+The \textit{Wikipedia-to-Wikidata} retrieval is done by taking the page title embedded in the given Wikipedia link and replacing it with the \textit{\$WIKIPEDIA\_ID} placeholder.